Faculty in the Department of History

 At the University of Montana, Professor Arcenas teaches courses on a range of topics in American history and historical methodology at both the undergraduate and graduate level.
 She also advises MA and PhD students whose projects explore topics related to American political, intellectual, and cultural history across a broad chronology.
 If you are interested in graduate studies in history at UM, please contact her via e-mail.

 Field of Study

-Early American History; History of the Atlantic World; Intellectual History; History of Political Thought and Politics; Cultural History; Historiography; Digital Humanities.
+American History; Intellectual History; History of Political Thought and Politics; History of Education; History of the Atlantic World; Historiography; Digital Humanities.

 HSTA 101 American History I

 HSTA 391 Digital Worlds of Early America [Intermediate Writing Course]